khanage/heineken/README.md

  * run your project (which defaults to printing the proj name)

 You can also specify additional dependencies by prefixing them with a plus, e.g. `hein new webtest +scotty` will add scotty as a dependency to your build.

+# Installation

+This assumes you have a recent cabal installed for your platform.

+ * cabal update
+ * cabal install hein
+ * hein new project +dependency